Kite balloon: Design and development

 Like the Parseval, the Caquot could be hauled down in an emergency, at speeds up to 6 m/s.
 Until 1916 a Saconney type winch was used, powered with a Delahaye motor of either 32 or 60 hp but from 1917, a winch of their own design was used, powered with a 70 hp de Dion-Bouton motor.

-The kite balloon had a parachute in a flat container attached to the observation basket, with the observer wearing a harness around his waist, with lines attached to the parachute.
+The kite balloon had a parachute in a flat container attached to the observation basket.
+The observer wore a harness around his waist, attached by lines to the parachute.
 If the balloonist jumped, the parachute was pulled from the container.

 For shipboard use by the US Navy, the observer boarded the basket each morning just before daylight and would clip the boarding line to his parachute harness.
 They tried to make the hoist during a calm period, as the balloon could behave erratically in turbulence, so the observation basket might be dunked before the tether was extended enough to allow the kite balloon to go aloft.
 Wet or dry, the balloon observer spent the whole day aloft.
 Its appearance earned it the nickname rubber cow.

-The Italian military also developed a kite balloon, called the Avorio-Prassone, which was similar to the Caquot but more spherical, although it was still able to generate some aerodynamic lift and like the Caquot, had three fins for stability.
+The Italian military also developed a kite balloon, called the Avorio-Prassone, which was similar to the Caquot but more spherical, although it was still able to generate some aerodynamic lift and, like the Caquot, had three fins for stability.

 Army use

 The Parseval was in widespread use from the end of the 1800s in large numbers by the German Army to direct gunfire from heavy artillery.

 The French continued to operate spherical balloons, until deciding to abandon them in 1912 when reconnaissance aeroplanes became a practical alternative.
 By 1914, they too realized, with the British, the usefulness of captive balloons, as unlike aircraft, they could remain on station for hours, when most aeroplanes had an endurance limited to about two hours.
 The French Army at one point had 76 companies operating Caquot balloons.

-The first aircraft on aircraft rocket attack was made on 22 May 1916 when a group of eight French aces including Charles Nungesser made a dawn attack while flying Nieuport 16s armed with eight Le Prieur rockets each, that shot down six balloons.
+The first aircraft-on-aircraft rocket attack was made on 22 May 1916 when a group of eight French aces including Charles Nungesser made a dawn attack while flying Nieuport 16s armed with eight Le Prieur rockets each, that shot down six balloons.
 This panicked the German high command into lowering all their balloons along the entire front and blinding their Army to a French counter-attack on Fort Douaumont.
 Certain aces on both sides known for going after the kite balloons became known as "balloon busters".